CurtisNewbie/mini-fstore/README.md

 ## Prometheus Metrics

-- `mini_fstore_generate_file_key_seconds`: histogram, used to monitor the duration of each random file key generation.
+- `mini_fstore_generate_file_key_duration`: histogram, used to monitor the duration of each random file key generation.

 ## Media Streming